thoughtbot/testing-rails/book/antipatterns/using_factories_like_fixtures.md

 When you define your factories, you declare all of the attributes the factory should be initialized with.
 When you define more attributes than you need on a factory, these attributes are set by default in every test, and can subtly cause side effects.
-This become harder to reason about as your test suite grows, especially if many of your tests end up depending on this default behavior.
+This becomes harder to reason about as your test suite grows, especially if many of your tests end up depending on this default behavior.

 Factories are intended to be customized directly in the test case you are using